-Apparently, the guitar lost its trace over the years as Malcolm got rid of it.
+After Malcolm got rid of the guitar all trace of it was lost.
 Just recently, a guitar collector Richard Henry managed to track it down.
 Below are the comments on the guitar from AC/DC bassist Mark Evans.

 Mal bought the guitar from Harry Landis on Park St, Sydney in early 1975.
 It is not his original AC/DC guitar, that was always the Gretsch Jet Firebird.
 The L6-S was purchased because his Gretsch had one of its many headstock breaks and was in the repair shop.
 Mal needed a guitar, so he bought the Gibson.
 It was the guitar he was using when I joined in March 1975 until the Gretsch was fixed, then it became a spare.
 The guitar was customized to the double cut in May/June 1976 in London by Martin Birch in Kentish Town.
 I went with him to drop it off.
 [AC/DC’S LOST RARE GIBSON L-6S FOUND?]

 Malcolm Young’s Guitar Amps